keygen-sh/keygen-relay/SPEC.md

 License uniqueness will be asserted by license ID.
 The ID will be obtained by decrypting the license file when adding it to the pool.

-There should be `license_files`, `license_keys`, and `nodes` tables.
-For claiming, I'd like to use `FOR UPDATE SKIP LOCKED` to atomically move a license from "unclaimed" to "claimed."
-This may necessitate a `claims` table or similar, though I haven't fully fleshed this behavior out yet.
+There should be `licenses` and `nodes` tables.
+For claiming, I'd like to use `WHERE node_id = null FOR UPDATE SKIP LOCKED` to atomically move a license from "unclaimed" to "claimed."
+Though I haven't fully fleshed out this behavior, so open to other approaches.

 Applications will interact with Relay through the server, by requesting a license during an application's boot lifecycle event, and returning it before